-In the case of an error, a verification error notification will appear at the bottom of the page.
+If there's an error, a verification error notification will appear at the bottom of the page.

-The above steps may be repeated to map a wildcard domain (*.northwindcloud.com)..
+The above steps may be repeated to map a wildcard domain (*.northwindcloud.com).
 This allows the addition of any additional subdomains to this app service without having to create a separate CNAME record for each one.
 Follow the registrar instructions to configure this setting.

 Test in a browser